 I dined here with co-workers and we wanted to try everything on the menu: duck, fish, beef, vegetables; there was so much of it, and we ate it all.
 The bone marrow was so good that for the first round I blinked and it was gone; inhaled by everyone else.
 We had to order a second round.

-We tried the chicken liver, marinated olives, mussels and clams, various pastas, grilled whole branzino, and bone marrow, which is thought to have started the bone marrow trend in L.A.
-When there was a problem with the branzino, before it even got to the table the waiter explained that “there was a problem” and that the chef was sending out a special “surprise” that we could eat while we waited for the meal to be redone.
-It was a calamari salad made gluten free that they had “invented” that night just for us.
+We tried the chicken liver, marinated olives, mussels and clams, various pasta, grilled whole branzino, and bone marrow, which is thought to have started the bone marrow trend in L.A.
+When there was a problem with the branzino before it even got to the table the waiter explained that “there was a problem” and that the chef was sending out a special “surprise” that we could eat while we waited for the meal to be redone.
+It was a calamari salad made gluten-free that they had “invented” that night just for us.
 It was so fantastic that they decided to add it to their menu.

 Was it worth 2-months of waiting?
 Absolutely.